 Sorry I didn't see this sooner.
 YES, you should hire an attorney, if you haven't already.
 Representing yourself in Federal Court is much more difficult than in state courts, as I am sure you have learned by now.

-Please visit my website, www.GaryJDean.com, and at the bottom of the homepage,...Read more »
+Please visit my website, www.GaryJDean.com, and at the bottom of the...Read more »

 Lawyers give free consultations.
 If it did that much damage you may have an injury but just want to say "Oh, my shoulder, that 's nothing..." then months later you get a rotator cuff.
 So contact a member of the OK Trial Lawyers Assn --they give free consults.
-Look at your policy--do you have more...Read more »
+Look at your policy--do...Read more »

 I was given the key by the owner.
 I did take a drive her car for a while before being arrested, whereas the car was returned to either the insurance company or the owner.
 There was no damage to the car.
 However, they are suing me (insurance company) for a sum of money equaling 6,800 dollars...
 Read more »